BouyguesTelecom/graphql-mesh-old/README.md

 <div align='center'>

-# Graphql mesh gateway
+# GraphQL Mesh gateway

-**The Graph of Everything - Federated architecture for any API service**
+**The Graph of Everything - Federated architecture for any API service - Dockerized**

 **[🤿 Dive in!](#getting-started)**